inplaytv/inplaytv/DEPLOY-STATUS-FIX-NOW.md

 ## ⚡ Run This Now in Supabase Dashboard

+**IMPORTANT**: This script now includes column creation, so it works even if you haven't run the lifecycle migration yet!

 1. **Open Supabase Dashboard**
    - Go to your project
    - Click **SQL Editor** in left sidebar